St. Louis Poetry Center Outreach Poetry Workshops for Youth and the Under-served: Updated 4/2009

 Poets in Prison

-The Poetry Center delivers multiple-week poetry workshop sessions in St. Louis holding facilities (jails) such as The St. Louis County Department of Justice Services' male inmates.
-Self-discovery and improved literacy skills bring renewal into these broken lives.
+Saint Louis Poetry Center delivered multiple-week poetry workshop sessions in St. Louis holding facilities (jails) such as the St. Louis County Department of Justice Services’ male inmates.
+Self-discovery and improved literacy skills bring renewal into their lives.

 Edgewood Children's Center Poetry Workshops

-Abused and disabled children participate in weekly interactions about self expression, creative writing through poetry.
+Abused and disabled children participated in weekly interactions about self expression, creative writing through poetry.
 These young lives are encouraged to heal and to grow by the empowerment of self-expression and literacy.

 Poets in the County Schools